Sorafenib (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney problems, liver problems, bleeding problems, heart disease, congestive heart failure, heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeat), high blood pressure, or a mineral imbalance (such as high or low calcium, magnesium, or potassium).
+- Tell your doctor if you are breastfeeding, or have kidney problems, liver problems, bleeding problems, heart disease, congestive heart failure, heart rhythm problems, high blood pressure, or thyroid problems.

 Possible Side Effects While Using This Medicine